azriel91/peace/doc/src/technical_concepts/item_spec.md

 </details>

 <details>
 <summary>7.
-Clean up this item.</summary>
+Clean up the item.</summary>
 <div>

-Cleans up this item from existence.
+Cleans up the item from existence.

 1. `check`: Returns whether `exec` needs to be run to clean up the item.
 2. `exec`: Actual logic to clean up the item.